ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Performance: 2, 4, or 10 IOPS/GB.
 * Individual configuration of file shares.

-If you choose the NFS option, the following file shares are ordered:
-* One 2 TB, 4 IOPS/GB file share for management components.
+If you choose the NFS option, one 2 TB and 4 IOPS/GB file share for management components are ordered.
-* One 2 TB shared block-level storage for backups, which can be scaled up to 12 TB.
-You can choose whether you want storage for backups by selecting a backup service.

 ### Licenses (IBM-provided or BYOL) and fees

 * VMware vSphere Enterprise Plus 6.5u1
 * VMware vCenter Server 6.5
-* VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.3
+* VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
 * (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6
 * Support and Services fee (one license per node)

-## vCenter Server expansion node components
+## Technical specifications for vCenter Server expansion nodes

 Each vCenter Server expansion node will deploy and incur charges for the following components in your {{site.data.keyword.cloud_notm}} account.

 ### Hardware for expansion nodes

-One Bare Metal Server with the configuration presented in the _vCenter Server technical specifications_ section in the [vCenter Server overview](vc_vcenterserveroverview.html).
+One Bare Metal Server with the configuration presented in [Technical specifications for vCenter Server instances](vc_vcenterserveroverview.html#technical-specifications-for-vcenter-server-instances).

 ### Licenses and fees for expansion nodes

 * One VMware vSphere Enterprise Plus 6.5u1
-* One VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.3
+* One VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
 * One Support and Services fee
 * (For vSAN clusters) VMware vSAN Advanced or Enterprise 6.6

-**Important**: You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal_full}} or any other means outside of the console.
+**Important**: You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal}} or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.

 **CAUTION**: Managing any {{site.data.keyword.vmwaresolutions_short}} components, which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance, from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
 These management activities include:
 *  Adding, modifying, returning, or removing components